When a user lands on your website, Google notices if they bounce back to search results, or instead they start browsing through your site.

 12. Make your website fast.
 To prevent people from leaving in frustration, invest some time into speeding up your site. (read more)

 14. Write useful & relevant meta-descriptions for search engine users.
 If users understand what your site is about right from Google’s search results, they already know what to expect when they reach your site, so they’re more inclined to stay and explore your content.
+And remember you can now write longer SEO meta-descriptions to help with this.

 15. Make the search box easy to find, if people need to be able to search for images on your site.
 Especially important if you have a big archive of stock images.